Efficient Content Delivery in User-Centric and Cache-Enabled Vehicular Edge Networks with Deadline-Constrained Heterogeneous Demands: Edge Caching Modeling

 Given that a CV makes a request, we now focus on the \emph{which} question, i.e., given that $\Theta_u^t=1$, which content shall that CV request at that slot?
 Let us express a particular content $f_{c}$ requested by CV $u$ during slot $t$ by

 Unlike legacy modeling\footnote{Legacy model assumes that content requests follow Zipf distribution \cite{huang2021delay,nan2021delay,9129007}, which does not capture the personal preferences of the users\cite{Pervej_UPLEdge}.}, we consider that a CV's choice depends both on its personal preference and global popularity.
-Particularly, a CV may prefer to consume a content based on its specific operational needs or likeness of a previously consumed content rather than requesting the globally popular content.
-Besides, it may also get influenced by the popularity of the contents.
+Depending on the operational needs, a CV may prefer to consume a specific content related to its operation.
+Besides, it may also prefer consuming a content very similar to the one that it previously consumed.
+Moreover, it may also get influenced by the popularity of the contents.
+For example, at slot $t$, a CV may request operation-related content $f_c$ specific to that particular timestamp.
+At slot $t+1$, it may then need another operation-related content $f_c^{'}$ that is very similar to $f_c$.
+Similarly, for purely entertainment-related content, the request can get influenced by the user's previous experience.
+The user may also choose to consume the most popular content at that time.
 As such, we model the user's content request as the \emph{exploitation-exploration} tradeoff between personal preference and global popularity of the contents.
 We present this by the $\epsilon_u$-policy, i.e., a CV exploits with probability $\epsilon_u$ and explores with probability $(1-\epsilon_u)$.